The Best Ultra Light Spinning Reels

-At the $100 price points, things start to become interesting but there is still one clear winner.
+At the $100 price point, things start to become interesting but there is still one clear winner.
 At this price, we also start to get ultralight reels that are saltwater rated.
 They usually come with extra sealing and special coatings to increase corrosion resistance.
 Although it remains best practice to wash and dry any spinning reel after use in the sea.

 If you look at the table above, only one reel really meets the criteria of being truly ultralight.
 That is the Daiwa Fuego.
-It is both lighter than the competition while offering much more line capacity.
+It is lighter than the competition while offering much more line capacity.
 The Nasci 500 does weigh less, but it is a very tiny reel that is best suited for ice fishing.

-Daiwa Fuego LT
+Daiwa Fuego LT – Saltwater ready ultralight reel

 The Daiwa Fuego is a saltwater-ready version of the Daiwa Regal and is my favorite inshore ultralight reel.
 Unlike the freshwater variations, it comes with more seals and the implementation of technologies to prevent corrosion.